 - 1. Encouragement or advice of any kind, especially prompting during skating, by Officials, is not permitted. - 2.
-Before skating the Short Program, Free Skating, Teams are not allowed to bow to the spectators.
-Bows may be made to thank the public for applause given at the end the performance.
+Before skating the Short Program and Free Skating, Teams are not allowed to bow to the spectators.
+Bows may be made to thank the public for applause given at the end the performance. - 3.
+Skaters are not allowed to use headphones, earbuds or any similar devices on the ice during any official practice and during the event.